WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 In a venting role, the duckbill and umbrella portions play complementary roles across different operating conditions.
 The duckbill maintains normal pressure balance, while the umbrella protects against over‑pressure events.

-– During normal operation, as fluid or fuel is consumed, the duckbill opens at a low pressure differential and allows air to enter, preventing vacuum formation.
+– During normal operation, as fluid or fuel is consumed, the duckbill valve — when installed in the reverse orientation (tip facing outward) — opens at a low pressure differential to allow air to enter, preventing vacuum formation.
+In this orientation, the forward flow direction is from the tip toward the base, which is opposite to the typical check valve configuration.

 – When the system heats up and vapor builds, the umbrella valve opens to relieve excess pressure, venting gas while the duckbill remains sealed to keep liquid from escaping.